stakater/template-operator-docs/content/index.md

 These scenarios are collectively referred to as multi-tenancy.
 While Kubernetes and many managed applications provide foundational resources to achieve multi-tenancy, leveraging these primitives requires professional expertise and deep knowledge of the platform.

 The Template Operator builds on Kubernetes' capabilities, simplifying the orchestration of secure and efficient multi-tenancy.
-By addressing the unique needs of shared clusters, MTO helps cluster administrators overcome the inherent complexities of multi-tenancy, enabling them to harness its full potential.
+By addressing the unique needs of shared clusters, Template Operator helps cluster administrators overcome the inherent complexities of multi-tenancy, enabling them to harness its full potential.

 ## Installation

-Refer to the [installation guide](./installation/overview.md) for setting up MTO.
+Refer to the [installation guide](./installation/overview.md) for setting up Template Operator.